-The Black Jack strain is a hybrid strain that combines two prominent strains from opposite ends of the spectrum.
+Black Jack is a hybrid cannabis strain that stems from two prominent strains from opposite ends of the spectrum.

 Black Jack Strain: Black Domina X Jack Herer

-At first thought, we assumed that the Black Jack strain was a combination of the Jack Herer strain and Blackberry (or Blackberry Kush).
-In fact, the berry-like aroma and slightly purple tint furthered this assumption, leaving us all-but certain that we were right.
+At first thought, I assumed that the Black Jack strain was a combination of the Jack Herer strain and Blackberry (or Blackberry Kush).
+In fact, the berry-like aroma and slightly purple tint furthered this assumption, leaving me all-but certain that I was correct…

 However, a small amount of research led me to the realization that the Black Jack strain is actually the result of crossing the Jack Herer and Black Domina strains.
 With that knowledge, I was slightly less sure what to expect when medicating with the Black Jack strain.